Want to know why there is so much confusion surrounding thyroid medication and treatment?

 These types of comments spark a lot of controversies because there will always be a number of people who do well on levothyroxine.

-So, how can it be that some people prefer nothing over the medication that is working for you?
+So, how can it be that some people prefer nothing over the medication that is working for them?

 I have some theories, however, and among those theories include individual genetics, the fact that the TSH lab test (which most providers use) may not be the best indicator of overall thyroid function, and other problems such as T4 to T3 conversion limitations.